Community. Craft. Career. For Writers.

 Willamette Writers now has chapters offering year-round programming in Portland, Southern Oregon (Central Point), Eugene, Salem, Corvallis, Vancouver, and the Newport (Oregon Coast).
 Additional programming includes an annual writers conference, Young Willamette Writers, workshops, Kay Snow writing contest, FiLMLaB, and The Timberline Review.
 Membership provides a number of benefits.

-Join us today to take advantage of membership benefits and to support writers in the Pacific Northwest!
+Join us today to take advantage of member benefits.

 Our Board and Officers